gusprojects008/Android/README.md

-# SamsungCustom-ROMs
-Simple custom ROMs for samsung smartphones
+# Tools and Utilities to android samsung smartphones and others